guidotiana/MonteGrappa/README.md

 	  --   ,    ,-' ^6x, `.'^=._

-     WELCOME TO THE FIRST RELEASE OF MONTEGRAPPA !
+     WELCOME TO THE FIRST VERSION OF MONTEGRAPPA !

 =======================================================